philippinespire/pire_cssl_data_processing/taeniamia_biguttata/README.md

 ## Step 4.
 2nd fastp

 Ran in `scratch` because don't have enough space in `home` directory.
-Hard trimming the first 15 nucleotides to get rid of the `CNNAAANNT` motif we are seeing at the beginning of reads.
+Hard trimming the first 15 nucleotides to get rid of the `CTNAAATTT` motif we are seeing at the beginning of reads.

 ```
 cd /scratch/r3clark/taeniamia_biguttata